libretro/docs/docs/guides/install-ludo.md

 - Gamers can configure emulators all at once
 - The user interface, configuration, and storage are consistent across emulators

 From the gamer perspective, Ludo is a universal retro game browser and player.
-It offers a gaming experience optimized for TV and joypads, but can also be used on a traditional PC with a keyboard.
+It offers a gaming experience optimized for TV and gamepads, but can also be used on a traditional PC with a keyboard.

 Currently, Ludo can run on the following platforms: